natsxki/face-search/README.md

 ## What is this?

-Ever taken hundreds of photos at an event and then had to scroll forever to find the ones with *you* in them?
-This finds them for you. ✧
+Originally created this as a prototype for my school's Audiovisual club that has a few hundreds pictures for each of the +- hundred events per year on its website.
+I wanted students to be able to find their pictures without scrolling forever.

-Give it a folder of pictures and one clear photo (or video!) of a face, and it returns every image that person appears in — searching thousands of faces in milliseconds, entirely on your own machine.
-No cloud, no uploads, nothing leaves your laptop. ♡
+Given a folder of pictures and one clear photo (or video!) of a face, this returns every image that person appears in — searching thousands of faces in milliseconds, entirely on your own machine.

-> Originally built for personal albums — with a future goal of scaling it up to my school photo club's work (500+ photos per album) and putting it online.

 ---